Wesfarmers: Officeworks

-Target

-Target is a mid-level department store retailer in Australia.
-Target employs more than 12,000 staff.
-In 2014, Wesfarmers was forced to write-down the value of Target by $680 million because of a fall in the company's profits.
-Target Australia has no connection to the American retailer Target of similar name.

-Industrials

-In August 2015, Wesfarmers announced an organisational restructure to cluster its three industrial businesses, Chemicals, Energy & Fertilisers (WesCEF); Resources; and Industrial and Safety (WIS) into a single, new Industrials division.

-Wesfarmers Chemicals, Energy & Fertilisers
+Chemicals, Energy and Fertilisers

 Wesfarmers Chemicals, Energy & Fertilisers (WesCEF) produces and markets chemicals, fertilisers and gas products.
+WesCEF employs more than 1,500 staff.

-WesCEF has ammonia and ammonium nitrate production facilities in Western Australia, 50% of QNP ammonium nitrate production facilities in Queensland, sodium cyanide production facilities in Western Australia, PVC resin and specialty chemicals production facilities in Victoria, LPG and LNG distribution across Australia with LPG and LNG production facilities in Western Australia and fertiliser production and importation facilities in Western Australia.
-WesCEF employs more than 1,200 staff.
-WesCEF businesses include CSBP, Australian Vinyls, AGR, QNP, Evol LNG, Kleenheat and Modwood.
+WesCEF has ammonia and ammonium nitrate production facilities in Western Australia, 50% of QNP ammonium nitrate production facilities in Queensland, sodium cyanide production facilities in Western Australia, PVC resin and specialty chemicals production facilities in Victoria, LPG and LNG production facilities in Western Australia and fertiliser production and importation facilities in Western Australia.

+WesCEF businesses include CSBP (originally formed from Cuming, Smith & Co. in 1964), Australian Vinyls, AGR (75% stake), QNP (50% stake), Covalent Lithium (50% stake), Kleenheat, Modwood and Evol LNG.

-Wesfarmers Industrial and Safety
+Industrial and Safety

 Wesfarmers Industrial and Safety provides industrial and safety products and services in Australia and New Zealand.
+It employs 3,700 staff.

-On 1 December 2014, Wesfamers Industrial and Safety completed the acquisition of the Workwear Group of Pacific Brands Limited.
-Its businesses now include Blackwoods, Greencap, Bullivants, Coregas, Blackwoods Protector, Safety Source, Total Fasteners, Packaging House, King Gee, Hard Yakka, Stubbies and GotStock.
+On 1 December 2014, Wesfamers Industrial and Safety completed the acquisition of the Workwear Group of Pacific Brands.

+Its businesses include Blackwoods (including NZ Safety Blackwoods, Bullivants and Cm3), Workwear Group (including the brands King Gee, Hard Yakka, Stubbies, Bates, Wolverine, Totally Workwear, NNT and Incorporate Wear) and Coregas.

 The division's 32 New Zealand stores are now all branded as NZ Safety Blackwoods.
 These include former Blackwood and Packaging House stores, and 19 former Paykel Engineering Supplies purchased in 2003.

-Australian Pharmaceutical Industries

-Wesfarmers is one step closer in acquiring Australian Pharmaceutical Industries (API) after the shareholder approval on 17th March 2022.